stevedonovan/LuaMacro/readme.md

 For example, `L(x^2,x in t)` will make a list of the squares of all elements in `t`.

-(`macro.forall` defines more sophisticated `forall` statements and list comprehension expressions, but the principle is the same.)
+Why don't we use a long string here?
+Because we don't wish to insert any extra line feeds in the output.`macro.forall` defines more sophisticated `forall` statements and list comprehension expressions, but the principle is the same - see 'tests/test-forall.lua'

 There is a second argument passed to the substitution function, which is a 'putter' object - an object for building token lists.
 For example, a useful shortcut for